jfttpt/devnav/README.md

 in wechat/views.py which extract network flow data of previous day, feed them to trained model, find hidden cameras and store to database.

-You can input 'camera?' to get respond from webserver which check if there are hidden cameras by reading database
+You can input 'camera?' in wechat to get respond from webserver which check if there are hidden cameras by reading database